 Is gay pride month celebrated in other countries?
 Where are some of the biggest events?

-Pride is celebrated around the world and the biggest celebrations are not just restricted to those in the US, which are held in June.
+Pride month is celebrated around the world and the biggest celebrations are not just restricted to those in the US, which are held in June.

-The Brazilian city only hosted its first pride back in 1997, but can now boast more than 3 million participants every year, making it the largets pride event in the world.
+The Brazilian city only hosted its first pride back in 1997, but can now boast more than 3 million participants every year, making it the largest pride event in the world.

-Madrid, city of this esteemed publication, hosts the largest pride celebration in Europe.
+Madrid hosts the largest pride celebration in Europe.
 The first pride celebration in the city was hosted in 1978, three years after the end of the Francisco Franco dictatorship.
-In 2019, nealy 2 million people were present at the pride march.
-One of Madrid’s barrio (district), Chueca, is the centre of the gay community in the city and the metro stop in the area is decked out with LGBTQ+ art.
+In 2019, nearly 2 million people were present at the pride march.
+One of Madrid’s barrios (districts), Chueca, is the center of the gay community in the city and the metro stop in the area is decked out with LGBTQ+ art.

 The Berlin event is hosted annually and coincides with the Stonewall riots anniversary in the US.
 The German city is well known for its liberal social attitudes, which is evident in the number of alternative nightclubs in the city.